 [Figure 8 about here ]

-Table 2 presents summary statistics over the 26 year for the locations and capacities.
-It is clear that average costs and the inter-annual variability of costs increase with increasing capacity.
+Table 2 presents summary statistics over the 26 years for the locations and capacities.
+Average costs and the inter-annual variability of costs increase with increasing capacity.
 The variation is costs for Hinton is greater than for Whitecourt and Edson, particularly for the 800 Gg/a capacity.

 [ Table 2 about here ]